Friday, December 31, 2010

 A "Buddhist" without the practice of dispassion or non-attachment is not really a Buddhist even though he or she is going to the temple everyday and performs a lot of rituals and offerings.

 A "yogi" without the practice of dispassion or non-attachment is not really a yogi even though he or she is doing a lot of asana, pranayama, and meditation practice.
-It's because he or she will be attaching to the actions and the fruit of actions of the asana, pranayama and meditation practice, attaching and craving for the effects that come from yoga practices, being influenced by the ego, likes and dislikes, craving and aversion, want and don't want, having expectation, judgment, comparison, and competition, being affected by the states of the mind and the conditions of the physical body...
+It's because he or she will be attaching onto the actions and the fruit of actions of the asana, pranayama and meditation practice, attaching onto and craving for the effects/benefits that come from the different yoga practices, being influenced by the egoistic likes and dislikes, desire of craving and aversion, want and don't want, having expectation, judgment, comparison and competition, being determined/affected by the impermanent states of the mind and conditions of the physical body...

 Saturday, December 18, 2010